-After taking this course, students will have a better understanding of how to interpret, calculate, and graph statistics, whether to win an argument with friends or ace a class project.
-The structure of the course will be the same each week of the course "interactive" lectures on Mondays and Tuesdays, labs and experiments on Wednesdays, data collection and analysis on Thursdays, and power point presentations on Fridays.
+After taking this course, students will have a better understanding of how to interpret, calculate, and graph statistics, whether to win an argument with friends or to ace a class project.
+The structure of the course will be the same each week of the course: "interactive" lectures on Mondays and Tuesdays, labs and experiments on Wednesdays, data collection and analysis on Thursdays, and PowerPoint presentations on Fridays.
 By presenting to their peers, students will learn how best to organize, explain, and justify their research.
 For example, previous student-created projects have included the comparison between time spent on Facebook and body weight, the association between race and the death penalty, and the importance of exercise on preventing heart disease.

 Specifically, students will learn to properly identify, collect, and summarize a data set of interest.
 Next, students will use statistical methods and hypothesis testing to explore a scientific question of interest.
 Included will be summaries of the normal distribution, contingency tables, and p-values.
 Finally, students will learn how to improve both research techniques through the use of Microsoft Excel and presentation strategies through the development of PowerPoint presentations.

 A full-year course in high school algebra (Algebra I) provides a sufficient level of mathematical background needed to take this course.
 The discrete math covered in this course appears on standardized tests (SAT I, SAT II, ACT) and the syllabus includes the majority of topics appearing on the AP Statistics exam.